Mac Jones Player Prop Bets for NFL Week 6 | New England vs. Dallas 10/17/2021

 Season Stats

-- He's also rushed eight times for 30 yards, averaging 6.0 yards per game.
+- He's also carried the ball eight times for 30 yards, averaging 6.0 yards per game.

-- The Patriots have thrown the ball in 63.8% of their plays from scrimmage this year while running the ball 36.2% of the time.
+- The Patriots have called a pass in 63.8% of their plays from scrimmage this year while staying on the ground 36.2% of the time.
 This offensive attack ranks 26th in the NFL in points scored.

-- Jones has thrown 23 passes in the red zone this season, 52.3% of his team's red zone plays.
+- Jones has attempted 23 of his 190 passes in the red zone, accounting for 52.3% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Cowboys.